n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > text run is passed to the shaping engine, there is a potential for
 > the dotted-circle insertion to cause unexpected effects.
 >
-> For example, if a `ccmp` or `locl` feature substitutes a variant
+> For example, if a `ccmp` or `locl` feature substitutes the default
-> glyph of non-default size or weight for the dotted-circle
+> dotted-circle placeholder glyph with a variant glyph of a different
-> placeholder (`U+25CC`) codepoint, then a shaping engine that relies
+> size or weight for the (`U+25CC`) codepoint, then any shaping engine
-> on another software component to handle those features must take
+> which relies on another software component to handle that
-> additional care to ensure consistency.
+> functionality must take additional care to ensure consistency.

 The expressions above use state-machine syntax from the Ragel